-To match the TCP throughput in (1), we have the following problem: Given the target functional relationship between \hat{R} and q, find a set of strictly decreasing p_i values that approximate this function.
-In the Appendix, we present an intuitive argument for setting the p_i values heuristically.
+To match the TCP equation, we have the following problem: given the target functional relationship between \hat{R} and q, find a set of strictly decreasing p_i values that approximate this function.
+In the appendix, we present an intuitive argument for setting the p_i values heuristically.
 We then develop a more sophisticated technique based on a hill-climbing algorithm.